-Think about something that only you offer – you are all unique home stagers so what is it that only you do and no one else can lay claim to it.
-Are you the only home stager who has:
+Think about something that ONLY you offer – you are all unique home stagers so what is it that ONLY you do and no one else can lay claim to it.
+Are you the ONLY home stager who has:

 In my ebook DIY-Home Staging Getting Ready for an Open House in 10 Easy Steps, I talk a lot about what a big job home staging is.
 I also talk about the benefits of staging your home so that the home seller can sell for top dollar and sooner than a home that is not staged.
 Realtors also benefit greatly from having a home staged because this puts more money in to their pockets and sooner.

-When you are thinking about creating your USP think about what motivates your home sellers and the Realtors you work with.
+When you are thinking about creating your USP think about what motivates your home sellers and the realtors you work with.
 In my experience it comes down to these 3 things:

-1. Time– as a home stager you recommend to the home seller what they need to do; the Realtor no longer has to spend his/her valuable time telling the client what to do and they can move on to his/her next listing
+- TIME – as a home stager you recommend to the home seller what they need to do; the Realtor no longer has to spend his/her valuable time telling the client what to do and they can move on to his/her next listing

 Once you have your success as a home stager it’s a great idea to use statistics to support how valuable you are to your clients.
 For example, you could say to your home seller “If I could show you how to save thousands of dollars in preparing your property for selling, would you be interested in using my services?

 For the Realtor you might say.
-“If I couldmake you thousands of dollarsmore in your commission for selling this property, would you be interested in using my services?
+“If I could make you thousands of dollars more in your commission for selling this property, would you be interested in using my services?
 “Once you have your own successes you can insert your own actual case study of how much your home seller actually spent, and how much your Realtor made.
 Do these sound like good motivators?
 I think so!

 As you know I practice the Law of Attraction (what you focus on whether wanted or unwanted is what manifests in your life).
 All businesses go through cycles of ups and downs.
 It’s usually in the down times that we move into ‘fear’ and this is when you can lose sight of why you started your business.
-Here are a few tips for you:
+Here are a few TIPS for you:

-- Ask your past customers what they liked about your services – many home stagers get testimonials from home sellers and/or Realtors.
+- Ask your past customers what they liked about your services – many home stagers get testimonials from home sellers and/or realtors.
 These are great for marketing and they are your social proof that you use to help sell you.
-How about going back to your previously clients and ask them what they really valued about working with you.
+How about going back to your previously clients and ASK THEM what they really valued about working with you.
 You could even do this in the form of a survey.
-If you usewww.SurveyMonkey.comit’s free!
+If you use www.SurveyMonkey.com it’s free!
 You sometimes can’t see how great you really are just the same way your home sellers can’t see the potential in their homes!